<img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 “We made power toothbrushes affordable for the country,” Spirk says.
 “Before we developed the Spinbrush, power toothbrushes were $50 to $100 retail.
 So we challenged our engineers and designers to come up with a product that would deliver on the performance and still be inexpensive from a manufacturing standpoint.”

-Before the Spinbrush was launched, power toothbrushes accounted for 1 percent of the market.
+Before the SpinBrush was launched, power toothbrushes accounted for 1 percent of the market.
 Now, they make up around 40 percent, with new entrants to the market, and accompanying accessories, popping up all over the world.

 Our Work